Maverick Party: History

+On September 20, 2021, the party ran in the 2021 Canadian federal election for the first time since its founding in 2020.
+They lost the election with only 1 to 4 percent of the vote going towards the party.

+On May 14, 2022, party members elected Colin Krieger as the new leader of the party.
+Krieger won the leadership race with 52 per cent of the vote against Tariq Elnaga.

+The party was deregistered by Elections Canada on February 28, 2025, after "failing to provide the Registered Party's Annual Financial Transactions Return and auditor's report for 2023."

 Provincial Wexit parties

-While the Wexit movement organized provincial parties to run candidates, the Maverick Party is not directly affiliated with any of these parties.
+While the Wexit movement organized provincial parties to run candidates, the Maverick Party was not directly affiliated with any of these parties.
 The two main organizers of the #Wexit movement were Peter Downing and Pat King.

 Alberta

 On January 11, 2020, a Wexit rally was held at the Alberta legislature grounds with the goal of collecting the 8,400 signatures required for official party status.

 Wexit reserved the name "Wexit Alberta" with Elections Alberta for use by a provincial party.
-According to its constitution, its plans included abolishing the provincial branch of the Royal Canadian Mounted Police and the establishment of an "Alberta National Police" and a "Provincial Sheriff Program".
+According to its constitution, its plans included abolishing the provincial branch of the Royal Canadian Mounted Police and the reestablishment of the prior Alberta Provincial Police.
 It planned to adopt a currency to replace the Canadian dollar as well.

 On April 27, 2020, Wexit Alberta and the Freedom Conservative Party of Alberta announced plans to merge into a new party called the Wildrose Independence Party of Alberta.
 Both parties voted to approve the merger on June 29, 2020.
 In July 2020, Wildrose Independence Party of Alberta (WIPA) was registered with Elections Alberta, giving effect to the merger.
 In October 2020, the People's Party of Alberta dissolved and its board members committed support WIPA.

 British Columbia

 In November 2019, members of a Wexit group held a rally in Prince George.
-Wexit BC became a registered party with Elections BC in 2020.
+Wexit BC became a registered party with Elections BC on December 27, 2019.

 Officially, the party ran two candidates in the 2020 British Columbia general election.
 At the time the election was called, Lee Smith was the party's leader but he resigned shortly after.
 After final nominations closed, the party announced that it was retracting its endorsements of both of its candidates.
 As this occurred after the close of nominations, both candidates still appeared on the ballot identified as Wexit BC candidates.

-The party's leadership remained vacant as of January 2021.
+The party was deregistered on July 4, 2022 after failing to file an annual financial report.